 Your Course Objectives

-While sharing the course learning objectives might seem obvious to you as a course creator, it’s also important to explicitly state them to learners.
+While the course learning objectives might seem obvious to you as a course creator, it’s important to explicitly state them to learners.
 That’s because course objectives serve the dual purpose of giving learners an idea of what to expect from the course and (hopefully) motivating them to take it.

 For tips on defining course objectives that set the stage for learning, hop on over to this article: All About Learning Objectives for E-Learning

 If your course is required, one thing your learners will likely want to know up-front is how to get credit for the course.
 Do they need to simply view 100 percent of the slides?
 Do they need to get a certain score on a quiz?
 Whatever the requirement, let your learners know on the front end so they can keep it in mind as they’re taking the course.

 Need help determining what score learners should have to get on the quiz to pass?
 You’ll love this article: Creating Quizzes: Choose a Passing Score.